KenichiNomura/binary-LJ-pmd/README.md

 ```
 ./a.out
 ```
 but this is a *parallel* MD code so you have to call a MPI command, **mpirun**, to let the program and OS know how many MPI processes you will create.
-To do so, you give **-np** option and a interger before the program (here **pmd**) you want to run.
+To do so, you give **-np** option and a interger before **pmd**.
 Example below creates 2 MPI processes whose ranks are 0 and 1.
 If the system you are on has enouch resources, e.g. 2 CPU cores, your program will run at fastest speed.

 ```
 mpirun -np 2 ./pmd